 Other imaging tests.
-A CT scan or magnetic resonance imaging (MRI) provides more detail than an ultrasound and can help your doctor diagnose underlying conditions.
-A CT scan combines X-ray images taken from many angles to produce cross-sectional images of bones, organs and other soft tissues inside your body.
+A computed tomography (CT) scan or Magnetic resonance imaging (MRI) scan provides more detail than an ultrasound and can help your doctor diagnose underlying conditions.
+CT combines X-ray images taken from many angles to produce cross-sectional images of bones, organs and other soft tissues inside your body.

 MRI uses radio waves and a powerful magnetic field to produce detailed images of internal structures.
 Both tests are noninvasive and painless.

 - Laparoscopy.
-Laparoscopy usually isn't necessary for the diagnosis of menstrual cramps, but it can help detect an underlying condition, such as endometriosis, adhesions, fibroids, ovarian cysts and ectopic pregnancy.
+Although not usually necessary to diagnosis menstrual cramps, laparoscopy can help detect an underlying condition, such as endometriosis, adhesions, fibroids, ovarian cysts and ectopic pregnancy.
 During this outpatient surgery, your doctor views your abdominal cavity and reproductive organs by making tiny incisions in your abdomen and inserting a fiber-optic tube with a small camera lens.

 Pain relievers.
-Your doctor may suggest taking over-the-counter pain relievers, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), at regular doses starting the day before you expect your period to begin.
-Prescription nonsteroidal anti-inflammatory drugs (NSAIDs), such as mefenamic acid (Ponstel), also are available.
-If you can't take NSAIDs, acetaminophen (Tylenol, others) may lessen your pain.
+Over-the-counter pain relievers, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), at regular doses starting the day before you expect your period to begin can help control the pain of cramps.
+Prescription nonsteroidal anti-inflammatory drugs also are available.

-Start taking the pain reliever at the beginning of your period, or as soon as you feel symptoms, and continue taking the medicine as directed for two to three days, or until your symptoms have gone away.
+Start taking the pain reliever at the beginning of your period, or as soon as you feel symptoms, and continue taking the medicine as directed for two to three days, or until your symptoms are gone.

 - Hormonal birth control.
 Oral birth control pills contain hormones that prevent ovulation and reduce the severity of menstrual cramps.
-These hormones can also be delivered in several other forms: an injection, a patch you wear on your skin, an implant placed under the skin of your arm, a flexible ring that you insert into your vagina, or an intrauterine device (IUD).
+These hormones can also be delivered in several other forms: an injection, a skin patch, an implant placed under the skin of your arm, a flexible ring that you insert into your vagina, or an intrauterine device (IUD).

 - Surgery.
-If your menstrual cramps are caused by an underlying disorder, such as endometriosis or fibroids, surgery to correct the problem may help reduce your symptoms.
-Surgical removal of the uterus also may be an option if you're not planning to have children.
+If your menstrual cramps are caused by a disorder such as endometriosis or fibroids, surgery to correct the problem might help your symptoms.
+Surgical removal of the uterus also might be an option if other approaches fail to ease your symptoms and if you're not planning to have children.

-- Heat.
-Soaking in a hot bath or using a heating pad, hot water bottle or heat patch on your lower abdomen may ease menstrual cramps.
-Applying heat may be just as effective as over-the-counter pain medication for relieving menstrual cramps.
+- Use heat.
+Soaking in a hot bath or using a heating pad, hot water bottle or heat patch on your lower abdomen might ease menstrual cramps.

-- Dietary supplements.
-A number of studies have indicated that vitamin E, omega-3 fatty acids, vitamin B-1 (thiamine), vitamin B-6 and magnesium supplements may effectively reduce menstrual cramps.
+- Try dietary supplements.
+A number of studies have indicated that vitamin E, omega-3 fatty acids, vitamin B-1 (thiamin), vitamin B-6 and magnesium supplements might reduce menstrual cramps.

-- Reducing stress.
-Psychological stress may increase your risk of menstrual cramps and their severity.
+- Reduce stress.
+Psychological stress might increase your risk of menstrual cramps and their severity.

-Most alternative therapies haven't been well-studied for treating menstrual cramps and need further study before experts can clearly recommend one treatment or another.
-However, some alternative treatments may help with menstrual cramps, including:
+Most alternative therapies for treating menstrual cramps haven't been studied enough for experts to recommend them.
+However, some alternative treatments might help, including:

 - Acupuncture.
 Acupuncture involves inserting extremely thin needles through your skin at strategic points on your body.
 Some studies have found that acupuncture helps relieve menstrual cramps.

 Transcutaneous electrical nerve stimulation (TENS).
-A TENS device connects to the skin using adhesive patches with electrodes in them.
+A transcutaneous electrical nerve stimulation (TENS) device connects to the skin using adhesive patches with electrodes in them.
 The electrodes deliver a varying level of electric current to stimulate nerves.

-TENS may work by raising the threshold for pain signals and stimulating the release of endorphins, your body's natural painkillers.
-In studies, TENS was more effective than a placebo in relieving menstrual cramp pain.
+might work by raising the threshold for pain signals and stimulating the release of your body's natural painkillers (endorphins).
+In studies, was more effective than a placebo in relieving menstrual cramp pain.

 - Herbal medicine.
-Some herbal products, such as pycnogenol, fennel or combination products, may provide some relief from menstrual cramps.
+Some herbal products, such as pycnogenol, fennel or combination products, might provide some relief from menstrual cramps.

 - Acupressure.
-Like acupuncture, acupressure also involves stimulating certain points on the body.
-In acupressure, this is done with gentle pressure on the skin instead of needles.
+Like acupuncture, acupressure also involves stimulating certain points on the body, but with gentle pressure on the skin instead of needles.
 Although research on acupressure and menstrual cramps is limited, it appears that acupressure may be more effective than a placebo in easing menstrual cramps.

 Preparing for your appointment

-For menstrual cramps, you may start by seeing your primary physician or a doctor who specializes in the female reproductive system (gynecologist).
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+If you have bothersome menstrual cramps, make an appointment with either your primary physician or a doctor who specializes in the female reproductive system (gynecologist).
+Here's some information to help you get ready for your appointment.

 What you can do